scrumpygeo/flask-blog/localNotes.md

      - add `@login_required` in line under `@app.route('/account')`
      - in init file, under login_manager line set login_manager route: `login_manager.login_view = 'login'`
        - if utype in /account, it will redirect u to login page if not logged it & to your page if u r
+       - in init file add `login_manager.login_message_category = 'info'` which is bootstrap info alert blue color

+9. if u try to access a page & ur not logged in it redirects u to login page.
+Then when u log in it takes u to account page.
+It would be nice for it to take u to the page uwanted to go to originally.
+   - currently it has /login?next=%2Faccount in url when it tells u to log in.
+So access this query param & direct user there if it exists
+   - `next_page = request.args.get('next')` - if u used args[0] it would throw an error if there were none, so instead use get() method.